jolinjolin/Autoencoders/README.md

 - Pytorch
 - NumPy
 - Matplotlib
-Then, open the variational_autoencoder.ipynb file in Jupyter and run the cells in order.
+Then, open the `VAE.ipynb` file in Jupyter and run the cells in order.

 Note: Both notebooks use the MNIST dataset, which is included in Pytorch.
 If you have previously downloaded the dataset, please update the path accordingly.